neondatabase/website/content/docs/reference/cli-projects.md

 └────────────────────┴──────────────┴───────────────┴──────────────────────┘
 ```

-The deleted project is displayed as output.
+Information about the deleted project is displayed as output.
 You can verify that the project was deleted by running `neonctl projects list`.

 ### get

-This command allows you to retrieve details about a Neon project.
+This sub-command allows you to retrieve details about a Neon project.

 #### Usage